sarahutton981/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth.

 This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It suggests that programmers should first focus on writing clear, correct, and maintainable code.
 Optimization should only be done after profiling and identifying genuine bottlenecks, ensuring a better use of time and resources.
 This principle reflects the importance of balance between efficiency and readability, reminding us to avoid over-engineering without concrete evidence of its necessity.

+# 2024-01-05
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This includes understanding new programming paradigms, such as functional programming, as well as staying familiar with popular frameworks and libraries.

+To stay ahead of the curve, regularly read tech blogs, follow industry leaders, and attend conferences and workshops.
+By doing so, you' ll gain valuable insights into new techniques and best practices that can improve your programming skills and make you a more valuable asset to your team or organization.